Bangladesh Armed Forces: Current deployments

 Bangladesh has consistently made large contributions to United Nations peacekeeping operations.
-As of May 2007, Bangladesh had major deployments in Democratic Republic of Congo, Liberia, Lebanon, Sudan, Timor-Leste and Côte d'Ivoire.
+As of May 2007, Bangladesh had major deployments in the Democratic Republic of Congo, Liberia, Lebanon, Sudan, Timor-Leste, and Côte d'Ivoire.
 With 10,736 troops deployed, it ranks first in personnel contributions to UN peacekeeping.
 The government declined to participate in Iraq on a request from the United States.
-The deployment to Liberia began in October 2003 and has remained at a level of about 3,200 who are participating in peacekeeping, charitable activities and infrastructure development.
+The deployment to Liberia began in October 2003 and has remained at a level of about 3,200 who are participating in peacekeeping, charitable activities, and infrastructure development.

 Training

-Officers are trained and educated for three years at the Bangladesh Military Academy, Bhatiary, Bangladesh Naval Academy at Patenga, both located in Chittagong and Bangladesh Air Force Academy located in Jessore.
-For advance training during their career, officers are sent to Bangladesh Defence Services Command and Staff College at Mirpur, while senior officers attend the National Defense University for Armed Forces War Course.
+Officers are trained and educated for three years at the Bangladesh Military Academy, Bhatiary, Bangladesh Naval Academy at Patenga, both located in Chittagong, and Bangladesh Air Force Academy located in Jessore.
+For advanced training during their careers, officers are sent to Bangladesh Defence Services Command and Staff College at Mirpur, while senior officers attend the National Defence University for Armed Forces War Course.
 Many attend the Military Institute of Science and Technology while serving.
-Officers of the Army Medical Corps are recruited after graduation from both military or civil medical colleges.
-They undergo basic military training at Bangladesh Military Academy followed by professional training in medical corps centre and Armed Forces Medical Institute.
-Recently cadets of Armed Forces Medical College also started joining the services directly.
+Officers of the Army Medical Corps are recruited after graduation from both military and civil medical colleges.
+They undergo basic military training at Bangladesh Military Academy, followed by professional training at the medical corps centre and Armed Forces Medical Institute.
+Recently, cadets of the Armed Forces Medical College also started joining the services directly.

 Ranks

-Bangladeshi military ranks, essentially corresponds to those used by the armed forces of the commonwealth nations.
+Bangladeshi military ranks essentially correspond to those used by the armed forces of the Commonwealth nations.

-The rank insignia for commissioned officers for the Armed forces respectively.
+The rank insignia for commissioned officers for the armed forces respectively.